Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Solution methodology

-\paragraph{Implementation.} In our algorithm, we generate Benders cuts from the operational problems \eqref{model:operations} and their single-route relaxations \eqref{model_sr:operations}.
-The single-route cuts of period $p \in \mathcal{P}$ for route $r \in \mathcal{R}$ are obtained by replacing everywhere in the above section the set of routes $\mathcal{R}$ by the singleton $\{r\}$, the auxiliary variable $\Theta_p$ by $\theta_{pr}$, and the value function $\mathcal{Q}_p$ by $\widetilde{\mathcal{Q}}_{pr}$.
+\paragraph{Implementation.} We generate the Benders cuts \eqref{eq:benders_cut} from the operational problems \eqref{model:operations} and their single-route relaxations \eqref{model_sr:operations} by solving the closest cut selection problem \eqref{model:closest_cut}.
+The single-route cuts of period $p \in \mathcal{P}$ for route $r \in \mathcal{R}$ are obtained by replacing the set of routes $\mathcal{R}$ by the singleton $\{r\}$ and the auxiliary variable $\Theta_p$ by $\theta_{pr}$. \begin{revblock}An empirical comparison of the Benders cut selection methods reviewed in \ref{ec:benders_theory} is presented in \ref{ec:Benders_cuts}. \end{revblock}